rokath/trice/docs/TCOBSSpecification.md

 | `FF FF FF FF  FF FF FF FF` | `F4 F4`      | repetition  |
 | ...                        | ...          | repetition  |

-####  3.3.2. <a name='ExtendedEncodingAlgorithmPossibilities'></a>Extended Encoding Algorithm (Possibilities)

-Sometimes several minimal encodings possible.
+Sometimes several encodings possible.
 The encoder has than the choice.

+####  3.3.2. <a name='ExtendedEncodingAlgorithmPossibilities'></a>Extended Encoding Possibilities (not specified yet)

 * [ ] Just to show, what is further possible especially for user data.